mrjones2014/smart-splits.nvim/README.md

 SMART_SPLITS_HERDR_RESIZE_AMOUNT=0.01
 ```

-The dispatch script sources this file before each resize, so changes take effect on the next key press — no restart needed.

-If you prefer, you can still export `SMART_SPLITS_HERDR_RESIZE_AMOUNT` as an environment variable; a config file value takes precedence over the default, and an exported variable overrides both.
+The dispatch script sources this file before each resize, so changes take effect on the next key press.
+You can also export `SMART_SPLITS_HERDR_RESIZE_AMOUNT` as an environment variable; an exported variable takes precedence over the config file.

 ### Multiplexer Lua API